jhoerr/cloudmesh-manual/docs-source/source/manual/compute/group.rst

         performed on these groups including termination of services that are registered with the group.

-        A defualt grup can be set with the command
+        A default group can be set with the command

           cms set group=GROUPNAME